 I have been living out of a backpack for 17 months now.
-At this point, packing for a flight has become routine and, although I haven’t yet mastered the art of traveling with only a carry on full time (my washbag is admittedly taking up way too much room in my backpack), I have been doing well with the 15kg weight constraint of some domestic airlines.
+At this point, packing for a flight has become routine and, although I haven’t yet mastered the art of travelling with only a carry on full time (my washbag is admittedly taking up way too much room in my backpack), I have been doing well with the 15kg weight constraint of some domestic airlines.
 Today I thought I would share with you my absolute carry on essentials for a comfortable and productive flight.
 There are admittedly many more items that I take in the cabin with me, but I usually store them in the overhead.
 Below are the items I keep handy in my “personal item” and make use of without fail.

 This is the second pair of Toms I have gone through since I have been backpacking in Asia.
 Not only are they lightweight, cute and easy to dress up or down with everything and anything, they are also super comfortable and keep my toes warm in the freezing cabin!
 That’s all without mentioning the ethical aspect of them.